ArnaudRemi/dothatthing/readme.markdown

 ## About the project

-DTT is born from a real problem I had with todos.
-Although I use Wonderlist and other very professionnal looking to apps, I always ended up with todos on the side of a paper sheet.
-The reason is that a todo list needs to be constantly monitored.
-Then I realised that I was using chrome extensions to customize my home page like Momentum, whic
+DTT is born from a real problem with todos.
+Although there are lots of very great todo apps, short term and daily todos always end up on the side of a paper sheet, a post it, or whatever's under your eyes frequently.
+The reason is that a todo needs to be constantly monitored.
+Using chrome extensions to replace home page of new tabs can be a very good alternative for this specific problem.
+That's why Do That Thing is borned!

 Why the name "Do That Thing"?
 Because of this https://youtu.be/WsqdmqRgrIc?t=54s